srph/angular-infinite-scroll/README.md

 ### Usage

-And then, use the directive on a container.
+Use the directive on a container element.

 ```html
 <div srph-infinite-scroll="callback()"